-- Most devices inside an ARM SoC and on the board cannot be dynamically enumerated: they have to be statically described. - ► The old way of doing this description was by using C code, registering platform_device structures for each hardware device. - This has been replaced by a hardware description done in structure separated from the kernel, called the Device Tree. - Also used on PowerPC, Microblaze, ARM64, Xtensa, OpenRisc, etc. - ▶ The Device Tree Source, in text format, gets compiled into a Device Tree Blob, in binary format, thanks to the Device Tree Compiler. - Sources are stored in arch/arm/boot/dts - ▶ At boot time, the kernel parses the Device Tree to instantiate the available devices.
+- This has been replaced by a hardware description done in structure separated from the kernel, called the Device Tree. - Also used on PowerPC, Microblaze, ARM64, Xtensa, OpenRisc, etc. - Not invented specifically for Linux: was part of the OpenFirmware standard used on PowerPC. - ► The Device Tree Source, in text format, gets compiled into a Device Tree Blob, in binary format, thanks to the Device Tree Compiler. - Sources are stored in arch/arm/boot/dts - ▶ At boot time, the kernel parses the Device Tree to instantiate the available devices. - ► Can also be used by other platform software than Linux: the U-Boot and Barebox bootloaders have started using it as well.